-- yes IP PrintWay extended mode writes SMF type 6 records. - no IP PrintWay extended mode does not write SMF type 6 records.
+IP PrintWay extended mode writes SMF type 6 records.

-- If you run IP PrintWay extended mode and dynamic configuration is enabled, specify this attribute in the system configuration definition.
-If you change this attribute, you do not need to restart Infoprint Server. - If you run IP PrintWay extended mode and dynamic configuration is not enabled, specify this attribute in the aopd.conf file.
+- 1. If you run IP PrintWay extended mode and dynamic configuration is enabled, specify this attribute in the system configuration definition.
+If you change this attribute, you do not need to restart Infoprint Server. - 2.
+If you run IP PrintWay extended mode and dynamic configuration is not enabled, specify this attribute in the aopd.conf file.
 If you change this attribute while Infoprint Server is running, stop all Infoprint Server daemons and restart Infoprint Server.
-Be sure to wait for all daemons to stop before restarting Infoprint Server. - This attribute does not apply to IP PrintWay basic mode.
+Be sure to wait for all daemons to stop before you restart Infoprint Server.

+3. This attribute does not apply to IP PrintWay basic mode.